youyanggu/covid19_projections/about.md

 We can learn more from the model than just the R<sub>0</sub>.
 For example, our model determined that the true mortality rate (IFR) for COVID-19 in the United States is [around 1%](https://twitter.com/youyanggu/status/1256051255253757953).
 This is largely consistent with what [scientists have found](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2020.00455), despite the fact that the case mortality rate is much higher (e.g. Italy is at 13-14%).
 The model can also determine when people in a region started social distancing.
 For New York, this inflection point is determined to be around March 14, which closely matches the [NYC subway ridership data](https://twitter.com/youyanggu/status/1248844841733128192).

 We have a strong validation system to make sure that all of our updates pass out-of-sample validation before they can be included in the model.
 This allows us to better differentiate the signal from the noise and be more resistant to outliers.
-Because all of our assumptions and projections are verified on all 50 states as well as 40 countries, we are able to create more robust projections.
+Because all of our assumptions and projections are verified on all 50 states as well as over 60 countries, we are able to create more robust projections.

-Our model is agnostic to the region, enabling us to make projections for all 50 US states (plus DC, PR, VI, Guam) and 40 countries.
+Our model is agnostic to the region, enabling us to make projections for all 50 US states (plus DC, PR, VI, Guam) and over 60 countries.
 To our best knowledge, this is the most comprehensive model in terms of coverage.
 Furthermore, unlike other models, we do not require accessory data such as mobile phone data, case data, or temperature data.
 The only input data we require is the daily death reports from Johns Hopkins.

 See an [analysis of our model](https://twitter.com/CT_Bergstrom/status/1255343846445195266) by Dr. Carl T. Bergstrom, Professor of Biology at the Univeristy of Washington.